Restraining Orders We're With You Every Step of the Way.

 • Temporary restraining order

-• Emergency protective order, sometimes called Magistrate's order of emergency protection
+• Emergency protective order, sometimes called a magistrate’s order of emergency protection

-• Final protective order, also called permanent protective order
+• Final protective order, also called a permanent protective order

 The judge will determine which type of restraining order is appropriate based on certain circumstances and threat level.